xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 > Overall looks good.
 Most comments are minor readability suggestions.
 Only the comments
 > regarding error handling are blocking.

+Regarding comment length: sometimes a comment needs to be long, to provide enough context and enough nuance.
+Still, consider the cost for those who will have to read it.

 #### Acknowledge good work {#acknowledge-good-work}

 **Reviews should not consist exclusively of criticism.**